-4250 OCEANOGRAPHY
+4250 EARTH SCIENCE II: OCEANOGRAPHY

-Pre-requisite(s): Earth Science
+Grade 11 or 12 Prerequisite(s): Earth Science

 Students will study the many disciplines of oceanography including physics, chemistry, geology, biology, geography, meteorology, and the history of human interaction with the ocean.
 Students will conduct laboratory exercises focusing on the science of oceanography and the process of asking questions about the ocean and testing these questions to develop theories about the nature of oceans.
 Topics include oceanographic instruments, the chemistry of seawater, ocean sediments, weather and climate, waves, tides and currents, life in the oceans, habitats, maritime heritage, and current issues created by the interaction of science and technology.